jowers/coursera-wearable-data/README.md

 Freq.Body.Acc.Mean.Y

 #### Summarising the data
 The final step is to summarise the data and save it to a file.
-TO do this, I'm using the dply package and performing a group by on the combined data set.
+To do this, I'm using the dply package and performing a group by on the combined data set.
 I can them summarise the data by taking the mean of each measurement, grouped by subject and activity.

-### TODO - Explanation of Tidy Data
+### Explanation of Tidy Data

 From 2.3 in Hadley Wickham's Paper on Tidy Data from the Journal of Statistical Software, MMMMMM YYYY, Volume VV, Issue II, tidy data is described as data where: